Clinical Assistant Professor

-Dr. Kelly R. K. Roy is a clinical assistant professor in the Graduate School of Education.
-She serves as director of the Fisher-Price Endowed Early Childhood Research Center, a multicultural preschool which provides a context for teacher preparation and research.
+Dr. Kelly R. K. Roy is a clinical assistant professor in the Graduate School of Education and the former director of the Fisher-Price Early Childhood Research Center.
 Dr. Roy has provided and managed early care and education services, as well as services for people of all ages with disabilities, for more than 30 years in Maryland, North Carolina, Virginia, and Paris, France, in addition to Western New York.
 She has taught in higher education in Iowa, Maryland, Virginia, and the US Virgin Islands.
 As a result, Dr. Roy appreciates diverse perspectives and strives to encourage her students to embrace our multicultural experience here at UB.
 Her qualitative research perspective emphasizes the cultural context in which we develop.
 A native of Lewiston, NY, Dr. Roy is happy to be home.

 Human Development and Family Studies

 Specialization: Early Childhood Development

 - LAI/SSC 416 Early Childhood Education: Theory to Practice

 - LAI/SSC 490 Seminar and Practicum in Early Childhood Education

 - LAI 507 Supervised Teaching of Young Children

 Peterson, C. A., Luze, G. J., Qiao, W., Kantz, K. R., & McBride, S. L. (2007).
 Promoting positive parent-child interactions: Promising pathways or unfulfilled expectations.
 Journal of Early Intervention.

 Kantz, K. R. (2006, May).
 Facilitating creative activities and self-expression for preschoolers.
 Presentation at Best Beginnings Early Childhood Conference, St. Thomas, USVI.